Facioscapulohumeral muscular dystrophy

 Causes

-Facioscapulohumeral muscular dystrophy affects the upper body, unlike Duchenne muscular dystrophy and Becker muscular dystrophy, which affect the lower body.
+Facioscapulohumeral muscular dystrophy affects the upper body, unlike Duchenne muscular dystrophy and Becker muscular dystrophy

 Facioscapulohumeral muscular dystrophy is a genetic disorder.
 It appears in both men and women and may develop in a child if either parent carries the gene for the disorder.